It’s Much More Than a City!

 The Auckland suburbs stretch far and wide in the Auckland region.
 13 suburbs are divided between 5 districts.
 Within some districts, there is wilderness, walks and waterfalls, while in others there’s shopping and entertainment.

 The inner suburbs mainly offer alternative shopping than what is found in Auckland Central.
-However, there are volcanic cones to climb in Mt Eden and One Tree Hill and animals to see at the Auckland Zoo in Western Springs.
+However, there are volcanic cones to climb in Mt Eden and One Tree Hill and birds to feed at Western Springs.

 Going further over yonder, there’s the district of Manukau, which is likely to be the first and/or last place you go to in New Zealand, because this is where New Zealand’s busiest airport is.
 As well as catching your flight, you can catch a theme park ride at Rainbow’s End, and shop in the large shopping centre, Sylvia Park.